Demographics of Dubai

-The population of Dubai is estimated to be 3.5 million as of April 2022 according to government data.
+The population of Dubai, the most populous city in the United Arab Emirates, is estimated to be 3.655 million as of December 2023 according to government data.
 As of 2021, 3.2 million were non-Emirati, and 69% were male.
 About 58.50% of the population is concentrated in the 25-44 age group.
 This unnatural age and gender distribution is due to the large proportion of foreign workers, most of whom are working-age males.
 Life expectancy at birth was 81 years for males, and 82.1 for females.